cashier-go/cashier/README.md

 If you wish to use certificate revocation you need to set the `RevokedKeys` option in sshd_config - see the next section.

 ## Revoking certificates
-When a certificate is signed a record is kept in the configured datastore.
+When a certificate is signed a record is kept in the configured database.
 You can view issued certs at `http(s)://<ca url>/admin/certs` and also revoke them.
 The revocation list is served at `http(s)://<ca url>/revoked`.
 To use it your sshd_config must have `RevokedKeys` set:
 ```
 RevokedKeys /etc/ssh/revoked_keys